 Don’t get complacent either.
 The best way to learn is to constantly do new things.
 If you use different activities and tools, not only is it more entertaining, you are more likely to see improvements in how quickly you learn.

 Sleep is important for staying awake, alert, and learning.
-If you give up sleeping to try to do more studying, you could find that you learn far less than if you get a good night’s sleep.
+If you give up sleeping to try to do more studying, you could find that you learn far less.
 Everyone is different, but if you have always been the kind of person who requires 7 or more hours of sleep at night, your body needs it.

 Once you create your plan and get to work on it, you can sleep easier knowing that all you need to do is follow through.
 If you start to dream in the language, you will know you are well on your way to fluency.